South Houston Real Estate Guide

 Quick Facts

 Established as the settlement of Dumont in 1907 and incorporated in 1913, South Houston holds a unique position within the Greater Houston area.
 Its early incorporation prevented it from being annexed, allowing it to cultivate a distinct identity separate from its larger neighbor.
-Historically a hub for agriculture and industry, its development was significantly influenced by the Houston Ship Channel.
+Historically a hub for agriculture and industry, its development was significantly influenced by the growth of the Houston Ship Channel.
 Today, South Houston is a city of over 16,000 residents, characterized by its accessibility, affordability, and a strong sense of community rooted in a rich cultural heritage.

 Overview of South Houston Neighborhood